cscart/docs/core/controllers/index.rst

 .. note::

- Note.
     It can be specified in a controller, that instead of transferring control to the templater it is necessary to terminate the script execution or redirect to another address.

 By default the path to this template is defined automatically as follows:

 * Administration panel: /backend/templates/views/[controller_name]/[mode_name].tpl
 * Customer area: /themes/[theme name]/templates/views/[controller_name]/[mode_name].tpl

-**Example 1**:
+**Example**:

  *http://cscart_dir/admin.php?dispatch=products.manage*